/* * external links open in new window */

 Currency: Thai Baht (THB)

 When to Go: October to January has the best weather.
-Avoid that smokey season from February to April.
+Avoid the smokey season from February to April.

 Travel Insurance: Protect yourself with SafetyWing travel medical insurance to cover accidents and travel delays.